 “Untold Stories” Part II

-Habitually I took my camera, leave my place & lost for long time.
-These unpredictable journeys never tired me.
-In searching of sufferers I traveled miles after miles, I reached many unexpected places by unplanned ways.
+Habitually I take my camera, leave my place and lost for long time.
+These unpredictable journeys never tire me.
+In searching of stories I traveled miles after miles, I reached many unexpected places by unplanned ways.

 Location was India, a mountain near a coal mine.
 I was not even thinking another terrible accident was waiting for me.